Wang Ming-chen: Biography

 Wang retired from Tsinghua in 1976 and lived in Beijing until she died in 2010.

 Personal life

 Her younger brothers Wang Shouwu, Wang Shoujue, brother-in-law Lu Xueshan (husband of Wang Shoucan) were members of Chinese Academy of Sciences; her older sister Wang Shuzhen was a professor in obstetrics and gynaecology and president of the Red House Hospital in Shanghai.

-Wang Mingzhen's grandmother founded a girl middle school in Suzhou, a predecessor of Suzhou No.10 Middle School, of which Wang was an alumna as well as some of her family members.
+Wang Ming-chen's paternal grandmother, Xie Zhangda (1849-1934), founded a girls middle school in Suzhou, a predecessor of Suzhou No.10 Middle School, of which Wang was an alumna as well as some of her family members.
 Wang's father, K.T.
 Wang (王季同), published the Wang-algebra; according to some historians, K.T.
-Wang's paper in the Proceedings of the Royal Irish Academy in 1911, was one of the earliest papers by a Chinese scientist to appear in a foreign journal.
+Wang's paper in the Proceedings of the Royal Irish Academy in 1911 was one of the earliest papers by a Chinese scientist to appear in a foreign journal.